ubirch/ubirch-testkit/TestKit.md

     "V": "<supply voltage in [V]>"
 }
 ```
-In the next step, the device generates a **Ubirch Protocol Package** (*"UPP"*) with the unique hash of the serialised data,
+In the next step, a **UBIRCH Protocol Package** (*"UPP"*) will be generated with the unique hash of the serialised data,
+ UUID and timestamp, chained to the previous UPP and signed with the SIM card's private key using the
- UUID and timestamp and signs it using the crypto functionality of the SIM card applet.
-The private key is stored in the
+ crypto functionality of the **SIGNiT** applet.
+The private key is stored in the secure storage of the SIM card and
- secure storage of the SIM card and can not be retrieved.
+ can not be read by the device.

-The sealed data hash is then sent to the **ubirch authentication service** (*"Niomon"*), where it will be verified with
+The sealed data hash is then sent to the **UBIRCH authentication service** (*"Niomon"*), where it will be verified with
  the previously registered public key and anchored to the blockchain.

 ### LED